-Socializing your puppy is key to ensuring you’ll have a happy, confident, and well-adjusted dog for life.
+Socializing your puppy is the key to ensuring you’ll have a happy, confident, and well-adjusted dog.
 Below, learn the best time to socialize your puppy, how to do it right, and why it’s important.

 When to Socialize Your Puppy

-From 7 weeks to 4 months of age, your puppy goes through a socialization period that permanently shapes his future personality and how he will react to things in his environment as an adult.
-Gently exposing him to a wide variety of people, places, and situations now makes a huge, permanent difference.
+During your puppy’s first three months of life, he will experience a socialization period that will permanently shape his future personality and how he will react to his environment as an adult dog.
+Gently exposing him to a wide variety of people, places, and situations now makes a huge, permanent difference in his temperament.

 When you buy a puppy from a responsible breeder, the socialization process should start before you even bring your puppy home.
 Gentle handling by the breeder in the first several weeks of your puppy’s life is helpful in the development of a friendly, confident dog.
-At as early as 3 weeks of age, puppies may begin to approach a person who is passively observing them, and having a knowledgeable breeder to encourage a positive experience with people is beneficial to the puppy’s adult behavior.
+As early as 3 weeks of age, puppies may begin to approach a person who is passively observing them, so having a knowledgeable breeder who encourages a positive experience with people – adults and children — will help shape the puppy’s adult behavior.
 As their puppies develop, good breeders allow them to experience safe inside and outside environments, car rides, crates, sounds, smells, and gentle handling.

-The idea behind socialization is helping your puppy become acclimated to all types of sights, sounds, and smells in a positive manner.
-Proper socialization can prevent a dog from being always fearful of children, for example, or of riding in a car, and it will help him develop into a well-mannered, happy companion.
+The idea behind socialization is that you want to help your puppy become acclimated to all types of sights, sounds, and smells in a positive manner.
+Proper socialization can prevent a dog from being fearful of children, for example, or of riding in a car, and it will help him develop into a well-mannered, happy companion.

-Also, having a dog who is well-adjusted and confident can even go as far as to save his life one day.
+Having a dog who is well adjusted and confident can even go as far as to save his life one day.
 According to the American Veterinary Society of Animal Behavior, improper socialization can lead to behavior problems later in life.
-Also, the organization’s position statement on socialization reads: “Behavioral issues, not infectious diseases, are the number one cause of death for dogs under three years of age.”
-If your dog becomes lost, the fact that he’s easily able to accept new places and people can better ensure he’ll be cared for until you locate him.
-And if something happens to you, he’ll have an easier time adjusting to a new caregiver or home.
+The organization’s position statement on socialization reads: “Behavioral issues, not infectious diseases, are the number one cause of death for dogs under three years of age.”
+Start taking your dog out to public places once your veterinarian says it is safe, and he’ll learn to behave in a variety of situations and to enjoy interacting with different people.

 How to Socialize Your Puppy

 As mentioned earlier, your breeder will start the socialization process as early as the puppy’s first few days of life, by gently handling him and allowing him to explore his surroundings.
-But when the puppy comes home with you, the crucial socialization period begins, so it’s important to continue this process.
+But when the puppy comes home with you, the crucial socialization period continues, so your job is to keep the process going.
 Here are the basic steps to follow:

-Introduce him to new sights, sounds, and smells: To a puppy, the whole world is new, strange, and unusual, so think of everything he encounters as an opportunity to make a new, positive association.
-Try to come up with as many different types of people, places, noises, and textures as you can and help your puppy be exposed to them.
+- Introduce the puppy to new sights, sounds, and smells: To a puppy, the whole world is new, strange, and unusual, so think of everything he encounters as an opportunity to make a new, positive association.
+Try to come up with as many different types of people, places, noises, and textures as you can and expose your puppy to them.
 That means, for instance, have him walk on carpet, hardwood, tile, and linoleum floors; have him meet a person in a wheelchair or using a cane, children, a person with a beard, wearing sunglasses, using an umbrella, or wearing a hood.
 Think of it as a scavenger hunt.
-Here, find a comprehensive checklist for puppy socialization that can be used as a guide.
+Here’s a comprehensive checklist for puppy socialization that can be used as a guide.

-Make it positive: Most importantly, when introducing all of these new experiences to your puppy, make sure he’s getting an appropriate amount of treats (Purina® Pro Plan®’s Roasted Slices Made With Real Chicken are a great choice) and praise so that he associates what he’s being exposed to and the feeling of seeing something new as a fun thing.
-Don’t forget to break the treats into small pieces that will be easy for your puppy to digest!
-Also, don’t be stressed yourself — dogs can read our emotions, so if you’re nervous introducing your puppy to a larger dog, for example, your puppy will be nervous, too, and may become fearful of larger dogs in the future.
+- Make it positive: Most importantly, when introducing all of these new experiences to your puppy, make sure he’s getting an appropriate amount of treats and praise, so that he associates what he’s being exposed to and the feeling of seeing something new as a fun experience.
+Don’t forget to break the treats into small pieces that will be easy for your puppy to digest.
+Also, don’t be stressed yourself — dogs can read our emotions, so if you’re nervous when introducing your puppy to an older dog, for example, your puppy will be nervous, too, and may become fearful of other dogs in the future.

-Involve the family: By having different people taking part in the socialization process, you’re continuously taking the puppy out of his comfort zone, letting him know that he might experience something new no matter who he’s with.
+- Involve the family: By having different people take part in the socialization process, you’re continuously moving the puppy out of his comfort zone, letting him know that he might experience something new no matter who he’s with.
 Make it a fun game for the kids by having them write down a list of everything new the puppy experienced that day while with them, such as “someone in a baseball cap” or “a police siren.”

-Take it public: Once your puppy is used to the small amounts of stimuli, move outside of his comfort zone to expand the amount of new experiences he’ll have.
-Take him to the pet store (after he’s started his vaccination series), over to a friend’s house for a puppy play date, on different streets in the neighborhood, and so one.
-At seven to ten days after he’s received his full series of puppy vaccinations, it’s safe to take him to the dog park (but be sure to follow dog-park safety protocol when doing so).
+- Take it public: Once your puppy is used to the small amount of stimuli, move outside of his comfort zone to expand the amount of new experiences he’ll have.
+Take him to the pet store (after he’s started his vaccination series), over to a friend’s house for a puppy playdate, on different streets in the neighborhood, and so one.
+At seven-to-ten days after he’s received his full series of puppy vaccinations, it’s safe to take him to the dog park (but be sure to follow dog-park safety protocol.)

-Go to puppy classes: Once your puppy has started his vaccinations, he can also attend puppy classes.
+- Go to puppy classes: Once your puppy has started his vaccinations, he can also attend puppy classes.
 These classes not only help your puppy begin to understand basic commands, but the most important advantage is that they expose him to other dogs and people.
 Skilled trainers will mediate the meetings so that all dogs and people are safe and happy during the process.
-Puppy classes are available at many pet stores and through dog trainers.
-Don’t forget to pack your pup’s favorite Purina® Pro Plan® Training Treats for when he performs well!
+You can find puppy classes through local AKC training clubs and dog training facilities.

 Note: To earn a S.T.A.R.
 Puppy certification, contact an AKC-approved dog trainer.
 Find an AKC-approved trainer in your area here.